Want to build an app but don’t know how to code? Don’t have the inclination to learn?

 Of course you will lose something in translation.
 Android app creators do not provide the same level of control or functionality as building a native app from scratch.
 However, you might be surprised by just how flexible many of these tools are.
 Depending on the app you have in mind, there’s a surprisingly good chance that one of these Android app makers will supply you with all the tools and functionality you need.
 And in many cases, you can have something up and running in no time at all.

 On the surface, many of these Android app makers seem to offer the same features packaged slightly differently.
-Dig a little deeper though and you’ll see that they have some fairly big differences, making it important to ensure you choose the right one of these Android app makers for your own project.
-In this post then, we’ll take a fairly comprehensive look at what’s out there among the app makers and assess which tools are best for various scenarios.
+Dig a little deeper though, and you’ll see that they have some fairly big differences.
+It’s important to ensure you choose the right Android app maker for your own project.
+In this post, we’ll take a fairly comprehensive look at what’s out there among the app makers and assess which tools are best for various scenarios.
 Whether you want to create a 2D platform game, or you want a top-end business app, you should find something to suit your purposes.

 Top code-free Android app makers

-AppYourself is an app builder for HTML5-based apps on Android, iOS or Windows Phone.
-You’ll see a lot of HTML5-based app creators on this list; these apps work more closely to webpages, which is what allows you to sidestep the need for programming and what makes them cross-platform.
+AppYourself is an app builder for HTML5-based apps on Android, iOS, or Windows Phone.
+You’ll see a lot of HTML5-based app creators on this list; these apps work more like webpages, which is what allows you to sidestep the need for programming and what makes them cross-platform.

 Pricing is relatively good here, with the most basic membership for building apps setting you back just $15 a month.
 Full business membership is $50 with a $200 setup fee.
-But the good news is that you can try the tool for free for as long as you want and you only need to pay if you decide to go ahead and publish.
+But the good news is that you can try the tool for free for as long as you want.
+You only need to pay if you decide to go ahead and publish.
 So app yourself silly!

 AppInsitute is another one of these business-friendly iOS and Android app makers that is easy to get started with and has a lot of business-centric features.
 There’s a powerful booking feature for instance, a loyalty program, GEO listings, social media integration, analytics and push notifications for reminding users to check your app.
 Perhaps the most impressive feature is the ability to make transactions entirely through the app itself.

-This is one of the Android app creators that sets itself apart in a few ways from other app makers.
+This Android app creator sets itself apart in a few ways.
 Firstly, it gives you a number of templates and features for apps other than shopping and business apps.
-There’s the option to create your own Fitness Tracker app for example, or to create a ‘birthday app’ for a loved one.
+There’s the option to create your own Fitness Tracker app for example, or to create a “birthday app” for a loved one.
 I especially like the Kids App Builder, designed to help kids get into app development.
 There’s also a game builder that is based on pre-made templates but goes beyond the basic word searches etc. that you typically see with this kind of builder.